ideenstadtwerke/DIU.Grid/Readme.md

 ## How to use the DIU.Grid Plugin?
 1. Require the package in your composer.json file.

-2. Allow sections as childnodes in your content elements.
+1. Allow sections as childnodes in your content elements.

-3. Override the constraints for the grid content elements.
+1. Override the constraints for the grid content elements.

+1. Add CSS rules for top and bottom margins.
+This is necessary because breakpoints may vary between projects.
+An Example can be found in `Resources/Private/Fusion/Components/Atom/Margin/Margin.scss`.
+Maybe also override the allowed values in `Configuration/NodeTypes.Content.Mixins.Spacing.yaml`.

-4. Add in your site package necessary layouts
+1. Add in your site package necessary layouts

 e.g.:
 ```
 0-4-4-4 => 3 equal columns no beginning offset
 2-4-4-2 => 3 columns, two 4 cols and one 2 cols with an beginning offset of two cols
 ```

 ###### TODO:
 * Add example for override